STMicroelectronics/trusted-firmware-m/docs/stm/technical/devicetree/devicetree_tfm.rst

 How to add device
 #################

-In this section we would to add and enable device using a new driver that require some ressources (reg, int value).
+In this section we would to add and enable device using a new driver that requires some ressources (reg, int value).

 ************************************